WebFiori/docs/database.md

 }
 ```

-Now that we have the table added, we can create an instance of the class `ContactsTable` and start building queries as needed.
+Now that the table is added, we can create an instance of the class `TestingDatabase` and start building queries as needed.

 ## Database Queries